 Expulsion is the most drastic course of action for repeated or serious violations of school rules.
 Expulsion is a serious process and follows the steps outlined under suspension unless the seriousness of the circumstances necessitates immediate action.
 In cases of expulsions, parents and/or students have the right to request an appeal.
-The information for due process is available to those concerned in the Archdiocesan Policy Handbook.
-This handbook is kept on file for reference in the school office.
+Due process policy follows.